alxvmr/ALTMediaWriter/README.md

 ### Windows

 Open Qt-mingw cmd shortcut.
 First run `qmake mediawriter.pro`.
 Then run `mingw32-make` from the root of the project.
+The app will be in `app/release`.
 Note that the resulting release will miss many dll's and the app won't work completely.
-To get missing dll's run `windeployqt` and also copy contents of dist/win/dlls into app/releases folder.
+To get missing dll's run `windeployqt` and also copy contents of dist/win/dlls into `app/release`.

 #### Requirements